DFIRScience/UFDR2DIR/README.md

 ## Bug reports and suggestions

 Pull requests considered!
 Otherwise create an issue or message me on [Twitter](https://twitter.com/dfirscience) if you find any bugs or have some recommendations.

+## Thank you

+Thanks to [Josh Hickman](https://thebinaryhick.blog/) for the public data sets that this script was tested on.